The Nantucket Film Festival and Screenwriters Colony launched a new writers program in 2016, the Screenwriters Colony

-This inaugural collaboration provided four emerging episodic comedy writers with an all-expense paid trip to Nantucket for an immersive residency and mentorship program.
+This collaboration provided four emerging episodic comedy writers with an all-expense paid trip to Nantucket for an immersive residency and mentorship program.
 While on Nantucket, the writers worked together with eminent professional industry mentors to experience the writers’ room, hone their craft, and develop their pilots.

 For more info, visit http://www.screenwriterscolony.org

 Screenwriters Colony: Episodic Comedy

 The Nantucket Film Festival’s Episodic Screenplay (30 Min) Competition winner received one of the spots in the writers-in-residence program.
 The Tony Cox Screenplay Competitions are sponsored by Showtime.

 Eric Gilliland serves as the Creative Advisor on the curriculum and will run the two-week program in June.
 Gilliland is a Peabody- and Golden Globe-winning writer/producer whose television credits include Roseanne, The Wonder Years, Who’s The Boss?, and That 70’s Show.
 Gilliland also produced the documentary God Grew Tired of Us: The Story of The Lost Boys of Sudan, which won both the Grand Jury Prize and the Audience Award at the Sundance Film Festival.
 He currently teaches at Tisch’s Goldberg School of Dramatic Writing at New York University.